Key points of infertility treatments

 LGBTQ+ fertility services

 Many LGBTQ+ couples and individuals do not need treatments for infertility, but do need such treatments as reproductive services to help them build a family.
 We are committed to helping LGBTQ+ people fulfill their dream of parenthood.

 We use sperm donation as a fertility treatment for couples when male infertility is related to too-low quantities or quality of sperm or a genetic concern.
 Sperm donation can also assist LGBTQ+ patients or single women seeking to have a child.
-Envita patients wanting to use a sperm donor will make their selection from available high-end sperm donors.
+Ember patients wanting to use a sperm donor will make their selection from available high-end sperm donors.

 High-end sperm donors are highly educated, having obtained an advanced degree, and have undergone extensive health screenings and evaluations for healthy lifestyle factors.
 Sperm donors can be known to the patient or anonymous.

 We use egg donation for women who cannot use their own eggs to conceive a child, either due to poor egg quality or quantity, advanced maternal (woman’s) age or for genetic concerns.
-Envita patients can elect to use high-end donated eggs that are either fresh or frozen.
+Ember patients can elect to use high-end donated eggs that are either fresh or frozen.
 High-end egg donors are highly educated, having obtained an advanced degree, and have undergone extensive health screenings and evaluations for healthy lifestyle factors.
 Egg donors can be known or anonymous.
 The woman receiving the eggs will still need the male sperm to complete fertilization.
-Dr. Abae is very welcoming and successful in treating older women who needed egg donation to conceive.
+Dr. Freije is very welcoming and successful in treating older women who needed egg donation to conceive.

 Gestational carrier (gestational surrogacy)